Transfer of Equity

 When is Stamp Duty Payable?

 SDLT is calculated on the "chargeable consideration" - any payment made for the transfer.
+Calculate using our transfer of equity calculator.
 This includes:

 What Counts as Consideration